Tanish-0001/AI-Poker-2025/README.md

 ## Getting Started

-To get started with the Poker Engine Simulator, first clone the repository using:
+To get started with the Poker Engine, first clone the repository using:

 ```bash
 git clone https://github.com/Tanish-0001/AI-Poker-2025.git